rfong/sustenance/bread/sourdough_tartine_quickref.md

 #### FINAL SHAPING (10 min)

 Dust dough with flour.
-Flip and increase surface tension by pulling all four sides over into the middle with your pastry scraper.
+Flip and increase surface tension by gently pulling all four sides over into the middle with your pastry scraper.

 Dust with flour all over and place into lined proofing bowls/baskets so the seam side is up.